Planning Your Germany Itinerary: 4 Days, a Week, or Longer

 4 days in Koblenz and the Rhine – Base yourself in Koblenz and explore the Rhein and Moselle river valleys.
 This is wine country and castle country, enjoy them.
 Koblenz is right in the middle of the area, but Cologne and Bonn are not far as bigger city bases.

 There is more in this area than you can see in just a few days if you want to see every little town and sample every wine, but 3 days is pretty good as an overview.
-Our full guide of the Rhine area is here.
+Our full guide of the Rhine area is here, or check out our Rhine River packing list.

 3 days in Hamburg – From the Rhine to the Elbe, head north to the Hanseatic City of Hamburg to experience a very different end of the country.
 Here beer is king and the architecture is very different.
 Sample a big harbor city that hasn’t forgotten its history, but still embraces the modern.